Attorney David I. Fuchs

 Urgent care centers are different environments than standard doctor’s offices and hospitals.
 Urgent care centers are often crowded.
 Patients typically have acute injuries or illnesses that they want to be treated as soon as possible.
 Urgent care facilities are usually open on nights and weekends when people cannot see their regular doctor.

 A freestanding E.R. treats life-threatening and severe medical situations.
-This might include a gunshot victim, a potential cardiac arrest, and a dangerously sick infant – different issues but demanding immediate medical care.
+This might include a gunshot victim, a potential cardiac arrest, or a victim of a car accident – different issues but demanding immediate medical care.

 In a medical malpractice case, the defendant may argue that the frantic pace in an urgent care facility or E.R. is to blame.
 However, many emergency rooms and urgent care centers uphold accepted medical standards despite being busy.